BDC Hamburger Icon

 Methodology

-We researched and analyzed dozens of systems to identify the top point-of-sale solutions on the market.
-We looked at pricing, contracts, hardware, platform compatibility, features, reports, payment processing, integrations, usability and customer support.
-We even watched product videos and demos.
-We prioritized usability, comprehensiveness, affordability, customer support and integrations when looking for the best all-in-one POS system.
+We researched and analyzed dozens of the best POS systems to identify the top industry solutions for businesses in the growth phase.
+We evaluated pricing, contracts, hardware, platform compatibility, features, reports, payment processing, integrations, usability and customer support.
+We watched product videos and demos and conducted hands-on testing when possible.
+When determining the best all-in-one POS system, we prioritized unique business features and add-ons, usability, comprehensiveness, affordability, customer support and integrations.

 FAQs

-Yes, Clover is a good POS option for restaurants.
-Clover offers a variety of hardware so you can create a POS setup that matches the size and scale of your restaurant.
-For example, a fast-paced deli may want a stationary Clover terminal with a customer-facing screen, whereas a full-service restaurant may need handheld devices for servers to take tableside orders and accept customer payments.
-You can also access Clover Online Ordering if you need to receive and process restaurant orders online.
+Yes, Clover is an excellent POS system for restaurants, with hardware options that allow you to create a custom solution for your establishment.
+For example, a fast-paced deli may want a stationary Clover terminal with a customer-facing screen.
+In contrast, a full-service restaurant may need handheld devices for servers to take table-side orders and accept customer payments.
+You can also access Clover Online Ordering to receive and process restaurant orders online.

 Bottom Line